 First off the block is the writing app that I love the most.
 Of all the applications that I’ve used in the past, Ulysses takes the cake.

-There are numerous reasons why Ulysses is my writing application of choice and I could spend an age taking about it.
+There are numerous reasons why Ulysses is my writing application of choice and I could spend an age talking about it.
 So instead I’ll just run through some of the features that I find the most helpful.